-- At deployment and removal, all parameters ranked as either 'excellent' or 'good'.
+- At deployment and removal, all parameters ranked as 'excellent' except for pH which ranked 'fair' upon removal.

 It is important to note that, in general, there are several conditions under which a less than ideal QA/QC ranking may be obtained.
 These include, but are not limited to: placement of the QA/QC sonde in relation to the field sonde; the amount of time each sonde is given to stabilize before readings are recorded; and deteriorating performance of one or more of the sensors.